Affordable Care Act

 How has the Affordable Care Act changed things for me?

 You are now required to have a minimum level of medical coverage for you and your tax dependents.
-If you or your dependents went longer than 60 days without coverage in 2014 you may be subject to a federal tax penalty.
+If you, your spouse or other tax dependents don’t have health insurance that qualifies as minimum essential coverage you are subject to a federal tax penalty.
+You pay the penalty for any month that you were’t covered.
 You have the option to buy medical insurance from your state’s marketplace however, most UCO employees are not eligible for a federal tax credit because they have access to affordable medical coverage from the University.

 Will I be able to compare UCO’s coverage with the coverage on the marketplace?

 Yes.
 All medical plans are required to provide plan details in a simple, plain English format that makes it easy to compare coverage from different plans.
-You can use the information on our website and in hand-outs provided during Open Enrollment to compare UCO’s plans benefits and rates with plans offered in your state’s marketplace.
+You can use the information on our BenefitFocus page, UCO’s website or in hand-outs provided during Open Enrollment to compare UCO’s plans benefits and rates with plans offered in your state’s marketplace.

 Won’t the federal government subsidize marketplace insurance?